AroLeaf/psithurism/docs/guide/basics.md

 Lists and arrays are similar, but not quite the same.

-Lists are flattened recursively.
+Lists get passed to functions as separate arguments, flattened recursively.
 This means nesting lists has no effect.
 A list is written between parentheses:

 ```py
 # these are the same